 3.1 We will hold in confidence all information concerning you or your affairs that we acquire during the course of acting for you.
 We will not disclose any of this information to any other person except:

-a to the extent necessary or desirable to enable us to carry out your instructions; or
+to the extent necessary or desirable to enable us to carry out your instructions;

-to the extent required by law or by the Law Society’s Rules of Conduct and Client Care for Lawyers.
+to the extent required by the Law Society’s Rules of Conduct and Client Care for Lawyers.

-3.2 Confidential information concerning you will as far as practicable be made available only to those within our firm who are providing legal services for you.
+3.2 Confidential information concerning you will as far as practicable be made available only to those within this firm who are providing legal services for you.

 3.3 We will of course, not disclose to you confidential information which we have in relation to any other client.